tronprotocol/documentation-en/docs/developers/incentives.md

 Reward 2:

 Every developer who participates java-tron's developement will be honored with a TRON Honorary Developer Certificate.
+And we will give a vote of thanks to the developers on TRON official website.

 The following shows the content you can contribute to.